joshnuss/xml_builder/README.md

 ### Encoding

-While the output is always UTF-8 and has to be converted in another place, you can override the encoding statement in the xml declaration with the `encoding` option:
+While the output is always UTF-8 and has to be converted in another place, you can override the encoding statement in the XML declaration with the `encoding` option.

 ```elixir
 import XmlBuilder